frankbrown6611/frankbrown6611/README.md

 - Programming
 - Data Science and Analytics

-Right now, I'm learning the fundamentals of Python and GitHub!
+Right now, I'm learning the fundamentals of Python, Project Management, and GitHub!
 <!---
 frankbrown6611/frankbrown6611 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.